 When your best friend takes to sleeping in this position, it is a sign that they are feeling incredibly safe and secure in their space, proving that they are secure in their relationship with you.

-Rest assured, when your dog is sleeping in this position, it indicates total submission, one in which he is completely relaxed making him one happy dog.
+Rest assured, when your dog is sleeping in this position, it indicates total submission, one in which he is completely relaxed, making him one happy dog.

 Why do dogs like to sleep with you?

-Although waking up to the precious face of your dog (often right in your face) is a cute scenario, for some owners it doesn’t mean sharing the bed with them is a totally enjoyable experience.
+Although waking up to the precious face of your dog (often right in your face) is a cute scenario, for some owners, it doesn’t mean sharing the bed with them is a totally enjoyable experience.

-When your dog chooses to sleep with you it is their way of bonding with you, your dog is showing you they trust you 100%.
+When your dog chooses to sleep with you, it is their way of bonding with you, your dog is showing you they trust you 100%.

-If your dog crawls in bed with you and pushes their back up against yours, they are showing you some extra love and affection.
+If your dog crawls into bed with you and pushes their back up against yours, they are showing you some extra love and affection.
 Your dog is letting you know they consider you a member of the pack.

-Your dog insisting on sleeping with you in your bed could simply mean they need to be close to you for protection, companionship and warmth, remember your dog thinks of you as family!
+Your dog insisting on sleeping with you in your bed could simply mean they need to be close to you for protection, companionship, and warmth, remember your dog thinks of you as family!

 Some experts believe the owner can get a better night’s sleep when letting their dogs sleep on the bed.
 Allowing your dog on the bed enables the owner to become more relaxed, with a greater sense of safety and protection during the night.

-For those pet owners that spend a great deal of time with their pets, when your pet insists on sleeping on you, it is his way of saying “I don’t like to be apart from you, you make me feel safe and comfortable”.
+For those pet owners that spend a great deal of time with their pets, when your pet insists on sleeping on you, it is his way of saying, “I don’t like to be apart from you, you make me feel safe and comfortable.”

 Another reason, especially for smaller breeds or dogs with less hair, the body heat you generate makes the bed a more comfortable place to sleep for your furry friend.